 But, not all brands are as simple to display as others.
 You’ll have to think outside the box to make your brand interactive.

 Touch screens are one of the best pieces of tech to incorporate into your trade show booth design.
-They can display almost any kind of business.
+They can display almost anywhere, in even the smallest booth.

-Another great idea is to create a virtual reality experience.
-Online live streamings, video walls, and live presentations are also great techniques.
-They can create an interactive experience that will draw in the crowds.
+Another unique idea is to create a virtual reality experience.
+Online live streamings and video walls are also great techniques to create an interactive experience that will draw in the crowds to your exhibit.

 7. Create Walking Ads

 You and your team should wear promotional merchandise as you walk around the event.
 But it’s not only your team that can do advertising for you.
-Handing out free swag to trade show visitors will turn each wearer into a walking advertisement.
+Handing out wearable, unique swag to trade show visitors will turn each wearer into a walking advertisement.
+We all know the benefit of providing totebags, but how about those nylon backpacks that visitors can use to store the swag they’ve collected from other booths?
+Those attendees really become your mobile billboards.

 - Wearables (t-shirts, rubber bracelets, hats)

-Make sure your trade show booth displays your swag so that it’s visible to the crowd.
-The aim should be to draw them in, not to pick up freebies and walk on by.
+Make sure your trade show booth displays your swag so that it’s visible to the crowd but draws them into the booth.
+The aim should be to have a chance to at least greet them, not to have them pick up freebies and walk on by.

-For example, have a relaxing area with bean bags or comfy chairs.
+For example, have a relaxing area with comfortable chairs with a back.
 Give out free beverages, such as tea, coffee or even bottles of water.
 When the customer feels “at home” and relaxed, they may be more inclined to chat about your products.

 Whether your booth is small or large, make the most of the space you have.
 Some trade show locations are tight for space, but the ceilings are high.
-Why not build up to use every square foot to your advantage.
+Every exhibit hall has regulations that must be part of the initial booth plan, but if you can, why not build up to use every square foot to your advantage.

-You could use huge vertical banners or tie huge floating balloons.
-Or you could even build an upstairs section to your booth.
+You could use very tall vertical banners or tie huge floating balloons.
+Or you could even build an upstairs section to your booth (a “double-decker”).
+Smart exhibitors use a small part of that space as a staffroom, and the rest for client meetings.

 10. What’s in a Name?

-As mentioned, your branding is vitally important when creating your trade show booth design.
+Your branding is vitally important when creating your trade show booth design.
 But if your branding isn’t well known, some customers may not know who you represent.
-It’s important to display your name EVERYWHERE you possibly can.
+It’s important to display your name EVERYWHERE you possibly can, consistently.

 Even globally famous brands, like Samsung, don’t take their recognizable brands for granted.
 They always feature their name somewhere.